 Acetaminophen is the active ingredient in Tylenol.
-It is also found in many other over-the-counter medications you can buy at the drug store and in prescription drugs your doctor prescribes, including Actifed, Alka-Seltzer Plus, Benadryl, Co-Gesic, Contac, Excedrin, Fioricet, Lortab, Midrin, Norco, Percocet, Robitussin, Sedapap, Sinutab, Sudafed, TheraFlu, Unisom PM Pain, Vick's Nyquil and DayQuil, Vicodin, Wygesic, and Zydone.
+It is also found in many other over-the-counter medications and in prescription drugs.
+Acetaminophen is in Actifed, Alka-Seltzer Plus, Benadryl, Co-Gesic, Contac, Excedrin, Fioricet, Lortab, Midrin, Norco, Percocet, Robitussin, Sedapap, Sinutab, Sudafed, TheraFlu, Unisom PM Pain, Vick's Nyquil and DayQuil, Vicodin, and Zydone.

 Acetaminophen in overdose can seriously damage the liver.
 If the damage is severe, a liver transplant may be necessary in order to save someone’s life.

 The antidote to acetaminophen overdose is N-acetylcysteine (NAC).
 It is most effective when given within eight hours of ingesting acetaminophen.
 Indeed, NAC can prevent liver failure if given early enough.
 For this reason, it is absolutely necessary that acetaminophen poisoning be recognized, diagnosed, and treated as early as possible.

 Illness from acetaminophen overdose is caused primarily by liver damage.